Flexible Bayesian Quantile Regression in Ordinal Models: Introduction

-The above set of papers is an incomplete list of works on Bayesian quantile regression, but they clearly affirm that the AL distribution has played a crucial role in the development of Bayesian quantile regression.
+The list of papers on Bayesian quantile regression mentioned above, although incomplete, clearly affirm that the AL distribution has played a crucial role in the development of Bayesian quantile regression.
 However, the AL distribution poses a critical limitation since a single parameter defines both the quantile and the skewness of the distribution.
-Besides, the mode of the distribution is always fixed at the location parameter value for all quantiles.
-To overcome these drawbacks, \citet{Yan-Kottas-2017} proposed the probability density function (\emph{pdf}) of the GAL distribution by introducing a shape parameter into the mean of the normal kernel in the AL mixture representation.
-The GAL distribution uses different parameters for quantile and skewness, and thus adds the much needed flexibility required for Bayesian quantile regression. \citet{Yan-Kottas-2017} utilized the GAL \emph{pdf} and proposed algorithms for Bayesian quantile estimation of linear models, Tobit models and regularized quantile regression.
+In addition, the mode of the distribution is always fixed at the location parameter value for all quantiles.
+To overcome these drawbacks, \citet{Yan-Kottas-2017} proposed the probability density function (\emph{pdf}) of the generalized asymmetric Laplace (GAL) distribution by introducing a shape parameter into the mean of the normal kernel in the AL mixture representation.
+The GAL distribution uses different parameters for quantile and skewness, and thus adds much needed flexibility for Bayesian quantile regression.
+They utilized the GAL \emph{pdf} and proposed algorithms for Bayesian quantile estimation of linear models, Tobit models and regularized quantile regression.